HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Clarify Point versus Polygon Data

 Before you start to create a map, make sure you understand your data format and what it represents.
-Avoid mistakes commonly made by novices by pausing to ask these questions.
-First, *Can your data be mapped?*
-Sometimes the information we collect has no geographic component, or no consistent one, which makes it difficult or impossible to place on a map.
+Avoid novice mistakes by pausing to ask these questions.
+First, *Can your data be mapped?* Sometimes the information we collect has no geographic component, or no consistent one, which makes it difficult or impossible to place on a map.
 If the answer is yes, then proceed to the second question: *Can the data be mapped as points or polygons?* These are the two most likely cases (which are sometimes confused), in contrast to the less-common third option, polylines, which represent paths and routes.

+To help you understand the difference, let’s look at some examples.
 What type of data do you see listed below: points or polygons?

 1. 36.48, -118.56 (latitude and longitude for Joshua Tree National Park, CA)